MehulGoel1/mehul.github.io/_posts/2024-06-08-A special date.md

 <span style="color: red; font-weight: bold; font-size: 20px">What can guide me?</span>

- - If a woman is the question, that woman is the answer - that’s nature.
-Self-fulfilling prophecies everywhere
+ - If a woman is the question, that woman is the answer - very much like saying that if you want to do something, take the lead and then listening to the universe as it guides you.
+Buddha too highlights through his third dream

 I think there is something automatic about **how nature intends us to act in the dynamic of a man meeting a woman**.
 I think that even if one of them is being their unapologetic self, it probably summons upon the core self of the other and any hesitation to reveal it by the other, which might be because they feel intimidated subconsciously, will result in both parties feeling a disconnect.
 So, because nature-wise it is ideal that a man is in his core element when meeting a woman, if he’s not, **her verbal or non-verbal responses will be summoning upon the true self of the man to come forth**.
 This is what I experienced, I just couldn’t recognize it in real-time.
 Going over the meeting repeatedly, I could discern that all the signals indicating how short I fell of her expectations were present in her spoken and unspoken responses.
 Surprisingly, yet naturally, they were incredibly fine tuned and devoid of any pretense.
 Even when her words faltered, her **facial expressions spoke volumes**, instantly revealing any disconnect in our communication.
 Her expressions served as a mirror reflecting the dissonance between the me who penned that description and the me before her.
 This is what I meant when I said that she connected with me.
 Even still, meeting this woman felt different this time; perhaps there was something special about her, or I had reached a level of maturity such that I could be so receptive to her words and nuances.
 I think it’s the former and maybe it was so because she is one connected woman.
 Upon delving into this more, I found two reasons for this.

 **So why did this happen?**

-2 reasons -
+2 reasons:
 1. a woman’s feedback is the only feedback a man trusts blindly (hard-wired)
 2. her connection with her true self (the subconcious or intuition - that knows everything without needing to think) was really strong and that’s why her feedback could be instantaneous